cchrispy/LogicProgramQs/README.md

 ```

 #### Find a dupe
-You are given an array of length N that contain random integers from 1 to N-1 (inclusive).
+You are given an array of length N that contains random integers from 1 to N-1 (inclusive).
 Write a function that will return a number that appears more than once in the array.
 There will always be at least one duplicate number in the array.
 Constraints: O(n log n) time complexity and O(1) space complexity, without mutating the original array.
 ```javascript
 var list = [4, 1, 5, 2, 1, 2];